I am afraid of Beauty!

 into the mirror.

-What was so fascinating to me, as I caught myself experiencing what I recognized within as a ‘fear of beauty,’ was the myriad of ways in which I saw this playing out through my life.
+What is so fascinating to me, as I caught myself experiencing what I recognized within as a ‘fear of beauty,’ was the myriad of ways in which I see this playing out through my life.
 The fear of connecting with people (not just beautiful women), a fear of joy… a fear of living fully… and a fear of death too.
 For surely in death there is beauty as well.

 Without it, after all, there would not be the beauty to be found in birth.
-And I write this as my own father lies on is death bed, so the intimacy of fear and beauty are close.
+And I write this as my own father lies on his death bed, so the intimacy of fear and beauty are close.
 We all have but one father to offer to the mystery even as we have but one life of our own to offer as well.

 Surly in this offering is our own re-wilding, and our own redemption.